Ralph Emery, famed country music broadcaster, dies at 88

 “Ralph Emery’s impact in expanding country music’s audience is incalculable,” said Kyle Young, CEO of the Country Music Hall of Fame and Museum, in a statement Saturday.
 “On radio and on television, he allowed fans to get to know the people behind the songs.
 Ralph was more a grand conversationalist than a calculated interviewer, and it was his conversations that revealed the humor and humanity of Tom T. Hall, Barbara Mandrell, Tex Ritter, Marty Robbins and many more.
 Above all, he believed in music and in the people who make it.”

 Born on March 10, 1933 in McEwen, Tennessee, Emery attended broadcasting school in Nashville and got his first radio job at WTPR in Paris, Tennessee.
-He later worked at radio stations in Louisiana and the Nashville area before signing on at Nashville’s WSM in 1957.
+He later worked at radio stations in Louisiana and the Nashville area before signing on in 1957 at Nashville’s WSM, the station that carries the Grand Ole Opry, until 1972.

 His autobiography, “Memories,” came out in 1991, followed by “More Memories” in 1993 and “The View From Nashville: On the Record with Country Music’s Greatest Stars” in 1998.